-Thyroid nodules are common, increasingly so with increasing age.
 The reported incidence varies with the method of assessment.
-In middle-aged and elderly patients, palpation reveals nodules in about 5%.
+In middle-aged and older patients, palpation reveals nodules in about 5%.
 Results of ultrasonography and autopsy studies suggest that nodules are present in about 50% of older adults.
 Many nodules are found incidentally on thyroid imaging studies done for other disorders.

 Most nodules are benign.
 Benign causes include

 Pain suggests thyroiditis or hemorrhage into a cyst.
 An asymptomatic nodule may be malignant but is usually benign.
-Symptoms of hyperthyroidism suggest a hyperfunctioning adenoma or thyroiditis, whereas symptoms of hypothyroidism suggest Hashimoto thyroiditis.
+Symptoms of hyperthyroidism suggest a hyperfunctioning adenoma or thyroiditis, whereas symptoms of hypothyroidism suggest Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic autoimmune inflammation of the thyroid with lymphocytic infiltration.
+Findings include painless thyroid enlargement and symptoms of hypothyroidism.
+Diagnosis... read more .
 Risk factors for thyroid cancer include

-If TSH is suppressed, radioiodine scanning is done.
+If thyroid-stimulating hormone (TSH) is suppressed, radioiodine scanning is done.
 Nodules with increased radionuclide uptake (hot) are seldom malignant.
-If thyroid function tests do not indicate hyperthyroidism or Hashimoto thyroiditis, fine-needle aspiration biopsy is done to distinguish benign from malignant nodules.
+If thyroid function tests do not indicate hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
+Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more or Hashimoto thyroiditis, fine-needle aspiration biopsy done under ultrasound guidance is done to distinguish benign from malignant nodules.
 Early use of fine-needle aspiration biopsy is a more economic approach than routine use of radioiodine scans.